Super-8 Camera

 Super-8 Cameras Still Going Strong 30 Years Later!

-Spectra Film and Video, located in North Hollywood California carries Kodak Super-8 and 16mm Film stocks and also loads Fuji Velvia and Kodak Ektachrome D in both Super-8mm and 16mm.
+Spectra Film and Video, located in North Hollywood California carries Kodak Super-8mm and 16mm Film stocks and also loads Fuji Velvia and Kodak Ektachrome D in both Super-8mm and 16mm formats.

 MOTIVATED DIGITAL VIDEO STUDENTS should also shoot a few of their projects on Super-8 film.
 The experience of Shooting on Super-8 Film will enhance a digital videomakers skills over the digital video student who has never shot with film.
 I entered a 22 year old super-8 film in the 2006 Super-8 Film and Digital Video Festival.
-Over 180 entries were received, and my film, Decoy for Terror, won an award in the experimental division.
-How can a 20 year old film, that was actually editing with splice tape, a film projector, and dubbed in sound, do so well?
-It was planning and scripting, and good old Kodak Black and White Plus X film!
+Over 180 entries were received, and my entry, Decoy for Terror, won an award in the experimental division.
+How can a 22 year old film, that was actually edited with splice tape, a film projector, and dubbed in sound, do so well?
+It was planning and scripting by the director/actor, Jim Jones, and good old Kodak Black and White Plus X film!
 Our total budget for our 13 minute film was well under a thousand dollars!

 Super-8mm.net - The Many Advantages of Super-8mm Filmmaking are Revealed.